 Honda Bikes in Nepal

 Syakar Trading Company is the authorized distributor of Honda bikes in Nepal.
-Currently, it offers 7 Honda models expanding across several different variants.
-The price of Honda bikes in Nepal starts at Rs.
-2.76 Lakhs for the Honda Shine 125 BS6 and goes up to Rs.
+Currently, it offers seven Honda bikes in Nepal, expanding across several different variants.
+The Honda bike price in Nepal 2026 starts at Rs.
+2.80 Lakhs for the Honda Shine 125 BS6 and goes up to Rs.
 23.50 Lakhs for the Honda CRF 300 Rally.

-Honda bikes continue to be the most popular bikes in Nepal, available in both commuter and big bike categories.
+Honda bikes continue to be one of the most popular bikes in Nepal, available in both commuter and big bike categories.
 These motorcycles range from budget-friendly commuters to heavy-hitting performance powerhouses.

 - Honda Shine: It is the best-selling commuter, known for its reliability and fuel-efficient engine.
 It gets much-awaited quality-of-life upgrades that enhance its overall offering.

-- Honda Hornet: It is a modern streetfighter with uncompromising performance, precise handling, and responsive pickup performance.
+- Honda Hornet: It is a modern streetfighter with uncompromising performance, precise handling, and responsive pickup.

 - Honda NX: It is a dual-sport adventure built on the Hornet DNA.
 It offers a unique blend of adventure styling and urban practicality.

-- Honda XR: It continues to be on popular dual-sports offering, known for its durability and performance.
+- Honda XR: It remains a popular dual-sport offering, known for its durability and performance.

 - Honda CB350: It is a modern retro-styled motorcycle that combines classic aesthetics with signature Japanese refinements.